dvcol/svelte-simple-router/README.md

 The `RouterView` component will render the component associated with the current route in place.

-You can find a complete example in the [demo app](https://github.com/dvcol/svelte-simple-router/blob/main/demo/App.svelte).
+You can find a complete example in the [demo app](https://github.com/dvcol/svelte-simple-router/blob/main/demo/App.svelte), or [this playground](https://svelte.dev/playground/4dff6a053c024e729e203b5c37d9029c?version=5.25.10).

 ```svelte
 <script lang="ts">